open/close all folders

 - Yahn survived for a 1000 years in post-Scouring Elibe by residing in a Dragon Temple.
 It's implied that such buildings have an eerie ambiance to them, probably magic that negates the effects of the Ending Winter.
 Moreover, the Dragon Temple's power was dependent on the life force of a Divine Dragon (Idenn).
 Chances are that Arcadia has buildings similar to the Dragon Temple.
 That plus a population of Divine Dragons means that Sophia could survive much longer in Elibe so long as she regularly returned to Arcadia.
 Ninian may have been able to do the same but it would be tantamount to crossing the Dragon's Gate since she stayed in Elibe to be with Eliwood.

 Necromancy is bad, except that one time

-It only seems to be bad if the dead person doesn't have a consciousness, apparantly.
+- It only seems to be bad if the dead person doesn't have a consciousness, apparently.
 Or if it's a Phantom, which is basically a puppet/killing machine hybrid.

 Having babies isn't THAT dangerous, even back then

 - Why does everyone always assume Roy and Lilina's mothers died in childbirth?
 Or even that they're Definitely Dead by the epilogue?
 Ninian most certainly is, but there's still a chance Lyn or the pegasus sisters are alive offscreen.
 And even if they are long dead, childbirth isn't the only killer of women.
 Illness, perhaps, or a riding accident.